thomasbreydo/functools/README.md

 # functools
-Get the name of a function during runtime.
+Get the name of a function at runtime.